pretix/pretix-docs/docs/guides/taxes.md

 This setting applies to all products that use this specific tax rule.
 It does **not** apply to all products in your shop.

+!!!
+Note
+    The setting "The configured product prices include the tax amount" affects the way you configure product prices within pretix.
+    It does not affect the way prices are displayed to customers in your shop.
+    If you want to display prices without tax in your shop, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax:.
+    Change the setting "Prices shown to customer" to "Prices excluding tax".
+    This setting affects all products regardless of tax rule.

 Click the :btn:Save: button to confirm your choices.

 ### Custom tax rules